6 Kenya Power Employees Arrested Over Power Blackouts Freed Unconditionally

-Six Kenya Power employees have been granted unconditional release due to a lack of evidence linking them to sabotage in a recent power outage.
+Six Kenya Power employees have been released unconditionally due to a lack of evidence linking them to sabotage in a recent power outage.

-The suspects were among 10 staffers arrested in connection with claims of sabotaging electricity supply that affected most parts of the country for two consecutive days starting January 11.
+The suspects were among nine staffers arrested in connection with claims of sabotaging electricity supply that affected most parts of the country for two consecutive days starting January 11.

 A Kahawa Court on Wednesday ordered the release of the officials from custody after the prosecution said it has no evidence linking them to the incident.